stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/api-test.md

 ![Screenshot of the Test Results: Trace tab](./assets/test_results_trace.png)

 ## Improve the API Test
-Make sure that this test will create alerts when the discount service is down.
+To see if this test would catch regressions following a deployment, you could hack the discounts service code to introduce a bug.
+The bug would need to cause very slow, non-200 OK HTTP responses to fail the test's assertions.
+An easy way to accomplish that is to simply shut the service off!

 In the lab terminal, stop the discounts service with the command `docker-compose stop discounts`{{execute}}.
 Now click on the **Discounts API** tab to the right of **Storedog** to see what happened.
 You should see a page from our lab platform stating that it can't connect to the discounts service port: